-What Is a Broken or Dislocated Jaw?
+Is a Broken or Dislocated Jaw?

 with eating and breathing.
-Immediate medical attention is required to minimize complications and accelerate healing.
+Immediate medical attention is necessary to minimize

 of a Broken or Dislocated Jaw

 or dislocated jaw.
 The jawbone extends from your chin to behind your ear.

 - physical assault in the face